 Day Trips to Sintra from Lisbon

-Just 30 kilometres from the capital of Portugal, this is an essential excursion.
-If you want to know how to get there, here are all the options.
+Just 30 kilometres from Portugal’s capital, this is a must-do day trip.
+If you’d like to know how to get there, here are all the options

 Day Trips to Sintra from Lisbon